alfateam/orange-orm/README.md

 [Documentation and examples](docs/docs.md)

 ## Release notes
+__1.6.0__
+Bugfix: potential ambigous column error when using limit and relating to other tables.
 __1.5.9__
 Bugfix: using multipleStatements in mySql could sometimes cause an error when updates are run right before a select.
 Improved performance on limit when relating to other tables.